grokify/go-nist-sp-800-53/README.md

 Go SDK for NIST SP 800-53.

 It provides high-level functions to access OSCAL data published by NIST.
+Notably:

+1. It combines source data from NIST with the structs provided by Defense Unicorns
+2. In provides higher-level functions automation and other use cases

 ## Credits